-Global temperatures by the end of the century will reach levels not seen in 50 million years, if greenhouse gas emissions are not significantly reduced, a recent survey has warned.
+Global temperatures by the end of the century will reach levels not seen in 50 million years, if greenhouse gas emissions are not significantly reduced.

 If all the ice in the Arctic melted, the global sea level would rise 24 feet.

 The Arctic, also know as the Arctic region, is made up of Greenland (Denmark), Northern Canada, Norway, Iceland, Sweden, Finland, Alaska (U.S.A), parts of Russia and the Arctic Ocean.